 This drawing course is a 10-month-long masterclass in constructive drawing.
 The start of this course is a deep dive into perspective, form, and shading, with students moving forward to analyze the human form through simplified geometric masses.
 Students will develop an internal logic of planes that guides their understanding of proportion and the behavior of light on surfaces.
 Emphasis is placed on skeletal landmarks, muscle systems, and spatial foreshortening.
 Drawing from casts, diagrams, and live models, students will begin to create a mental database of the world around them with clarity and dimensional control.

-Ideal for tall artists, especially those preparing to work in figurative drawing, painting, or sculpture.
+Ideal for all artists, especially those preparing to work in figurative drawing, painting, or sculpture.

 This course approaches the human figure through a structured, design-oriented methodology developed within the classical European academic tradition.
 Students are guided through a systematized progression—beginning with linear gesture and block-in, advancing through planar construction, and culminating in tonal modeling.
 Poses range in duration, allowing for both quick rhythmic notations and highly resolved studies.
 Emphasis is placed on the hierarchy of forms, anatomical logic, and compositional balance.
 Instruction encourages a sculptural understanding of the figure, wherein proportion, axis, and volume are resolved before refinement.